 O.S.
 Map: 182

 Size: 8.3 hectares (20.5 acres)

-West of the village in the direction of Cheddar is the crossroads of the A371, Millway and Broad Road (signposted Priddy 3 miles); the buses might drop here on request.
+West of the village in direction of Cheddar is the crossroads of the A371, Millway and Broad Road (signposted Priddy 3 miles).
+The buses might drop here on request.

 Site Access and Safety

-The top half of the reserve is fairly level, with a grassy trackway leading to the Barrow, old tin hut and other structures.
-From there, a gateway leads on to adjoining Open Access land, which connects with our Stoke Camp reserve.
+The top half of the reserve is fairly level and with a grassy trackway leading to the Barrow, old tin hut and other structures.
+From there a gateway leads on to adjoining Open Access land which connects with our Stoke Camp reserve.

 The southern half of the reserve is steeply sloping in places with exposed rock.
 The dense scrub cover is being gradually reduced through the creation of rides and sheltered clearings.
 Please take great care when exploring along these – the stony surface is very uneven and loose in places.
 Adders and other reptiles rely on these clearings – please be aware of their possible presence.

 Ticks can be abundant on this site – please see advice and recommended precautions for avoiding bites and removing any that become attached.

 There are no footpaths or bridleways across the site but it is designated Open Access land.
 Visitors on foot are welcome to enjoy this right in accordance with the regulations.
 These prohibit horse riding, cycling, camping, driving a vehicle (except mobility scooters and powered wheelchairs) and taking animals other than dogs on to the land.

 Grazing cattle and other animals may be on the reserve at times throughout the year.
 Birds and other wildlife will be disturbed by dogs off leads - please follow Open Access regulations for taking dogs onto this site: https://www.gov.uk/right-of-way-open-access-land/use-your-right-to-roam